odrevet/edict_database/data/README.md

 # JMDict and kanjidict2.xml files

-JMDict and kanjidict2.xml files are respectivly the JMDict dictionary and the kanjidict2 dictionary in there xml format.
+JMDict and kanjidict2.xml files are respectively the JMDict dictionary and the kanjidict2 dictionary in there xml format.

 This is from these two file that we will generate the sql and db files.